For the purposes of this document, the following definitions shall apply:

 Clear and Present Danger: An immediate and significant danger to the health or safety of persons or property.

-Complainant: A member of the University community who initiates a judicial proceeding under this document.
+Complainant: A member of the University community who initiates a proceeding against a student under this document.

 Faculty: All persons appointed by the University to the rank of professor, associate professor, assistant professor, or instructor, all persons appointed by the University as librarians, and all other University employees with approved titles in the academic personnel system whose duties involve instructional activities.